nine7nine/CloudCompare-Archlinux/README.md

 The two folders/source packages are not needed for building CC, they are for specifc features that aren't enabled.

-* vxl-git is not required to compile Cloudcompare; it is however, a dependency for the qGMMREG plugin (currently disabled!)
+* vxl-git is not required to compile Cloudcompare; it is however, a dependency for the qGMMREG plugin

-* blas_icc_git is only for the Intel/icc build, *if" liblas is enabled in the build (currently disabled!).
+* blas_icc_git is only for the Intel/icc build, *if" liblas is enabled in the build.
 Requires;

 -DOPTION_USE_LIBLAS=ON
 -DLIBLAS_INCLUDE_DIR=/usr/include